top of page

 Exploratory Session on Experimental Exegesis

 To employ a predictable pun, the name of this session is open to interpretation.
 Aiming to explore and expand hermeneutical boundaries, we invite close readings of biblical literature and adjacent texts from experimental, experiential, or otherwise innovative perspectives.
 We also welcome papers that examine and evaluate existing attempts at new, unorthodox, potentially groundbreaking interpretations of biblical texts.
 To what extent are such interpretations conducive to a better understanding of God, humanity, the universe, biblical literature itself, and other related concepts?
 Please send paper proposals of approximately 400 words to Lauryn Stanfield (lstanfield22@georgefox.edu) and Gilad Elbom (gilad.elbom@oregonstate.edu).
-We value creativity, originality, and diversity of thought.
+We value creativity and originality of thought.

 For how long has this unit met?